michaelpiron/esphome/esphome/components/ade7880/Readme.md

 This component is work in progress.

 open issues at this moment:

-* Which are the connections between ESP and ADE chip?
+1/ Which are the connections between ESP and ADE chip?
 I have to know which GPIO pins of the ESP are connected to the IRQ’s of the ADE.
 I can’t see this visually on the PCBs without desoldering the top and bottom PCB, and even then I’m not sure if it can be deduced from the PCB tracks.

+**Update 2022-02-18:** Pin connections between ESP and ADE:
+* ADE Pin 29 (/IRQ0) -> ESP8266 Pin 12
+* ADE Pin 32 (/IRQ1) -> ESP8266 Pin 24
+* ADE Pin 36 (SCLK/SCL) > ESP Pin 9, via R36 to VDD
+* ADE Pin 37 (MISO/HSD) > NC
+* ADE Pin 38 (MOSI/SDA) > ESP Pin 10, via R35 to VDD
+* ADE Pin 39 (/SS/HSA) > via R46 to VDD

-* There are quite some calibration constants to figure out.
+2/ There are quite some calibration constants to figure out.
 Anyone who is familiar with this or who could reverse engineer it from the Shelly 3PM firmware binary?

 # ADE77880 Three-phase Power Sensor for ESPHome
 The ade7880 sensor platform allows you to use ADE7880 three phase energy metering ICs [(datasheet)](https://www.analog.com/media/en/technical-documentation/data-sheets/ADE7880.pdf) with ESPHome.
 These are commonly found in Shelly 3EM devices.